The 7 best curling irons for fine hair - tried, tested and ranked

 Reasons to avoid

-Love experimenting with different styles?
-Then say hello to the Whirl Trio styling wand from T3.
-Complete with three interchangeable barrels, there’s everything you need to create countless looks from relaxed waves to bouncy curls.
-For uniform spiral curls, attach the small straight barrel.
-If it’s undone beachy waves that you’re after, go for the tapered barrel.
-And for full-bodied curls, opt for the large straight barrel.
-Whichever attachment you choose, note that they all boast a ceramic surface that glides effortlessly through hair, smoothing frizz and boosting shine.
+If you love experimenting with different styles, then let us introduce you to the Whirl Trio styling wand from T3.
+Complete with three interchangeable barrels, this styler has everything you need to create countless looks, from relaxed waves to bouncy curls.
+For uniform spiral curls, attach the small straight barrel, or if you’re looking for undone beachy waves, opt for the tapered barrel.
+And for full-bodied curls, we’d recommend using the large straight barrel.
+Whichever attachment you choose, it’s worth noting that they all boast a ceramic surface that glides effortlessly through hair, smoothing frizz and boosting shine.

-When styling fine hair, we went for the tapered barrel and used the second heat setting (there are five in total).
-This combination was ideal for adding texture to fine hair along with relaxed, tousled waves.
-Overall, we found the design to be user-friendly (albeit a little chunkier than other curling irons) and soon got to grips with using the different attachments.
+When styling fine hair, I used the tapered barrel in combination with the second heat setting (there are five in total).
+This duo was ideal for adding texture to fine hair along with relaxed, tousled waves.
+Overall, I found the design to be user-friendly (albeit a little chunkier than other curling wands) and soon got to grips with using the different attachments.
 And while it is expensive, it’s essentially a three-in-one tool that allows you to streamline your hair styling kit.
 If you love to mix up your curls, this is a great choice for you.

-How to choose the best curling iron for fine hair
+How to choose the best curling wand for fine hair

-There are several factors to consider when choosing the best curling iron for fine hair, as the experts outline below:
+There are several factors to consider when choosing the best curling wand for fine hair, as celebrity hairdresser and expert, Paul Percival, outlines below:

-- Temperature settings: Go for a tool with adjustable temperature settings as fine hair is more susceptible to heat damage.
-"Always try to curl fine hair with the lowest temperature setting," says Paul Percival, celebrity hairstylist and founder of Percy & Reed (opens in new tab).
+- Temperature settings: Opt for a tool with a range of adjustable temperature settings, as fine hair is more susceptible to heat damage.
+"Always try to curl fine hair with the lowest temperature setting," says Paul Percival, celebrity hairstylist and founder of Percy & Reed.
 "If you don't feel that it's curling enough or holding long enough then go up a setting."

-- Barrel size: Consider what type of curl you're after when choosing the barrel size.
+- Barrel size: When it comes to choosing the barrel size, consider what type of curl you're after.
 "If you want to have super curly hair, obviously you need a really small wand or tong," says Percival.
 "If, on the other hand, you want a loose curl then go for a bigger barrel.
 I personally would go for a mid-size if you're not sure."

-- Material: Most curling irons are made with ceramic barrels that spread heat evenly and are good for fine hair.
-Titanium iron is better for thicker hair while tourmaline is a good option for damaged or frizz-prone hair as it emits negative ions that can help eliminate frizz.
+- Material: Most curling wands are made with ceramic barrels that spread heat evenly and are good for fine hair.
+Whilst, titanium wands are better for thicker hair, tourmaline is a good option for damaged or frizz-prone hair as it emits negative ions that can help eliminate frizz.

 Emma Stoddart is a freelance beauty journalist and self-confessed skincare aficionado with over five years’ industry experience.
 Emma has worked for some of the UK’s top women’s titles including Net-A-Porter, Stylist and Grazia.
 Her experience spans online and print as well as producing editorial shoots with some of the industry’s biggest artists, including Val Garland.
 Asides from working with them behind the scenes, she’s also had the chance to interview the likes of Patrick Ta, Pat McGrath, and Sam McKnight for all their insider tips and tricks.